Music Credits: Ty Segall, “So Alone”

 - Show your partner how much you love them by staying calm, and letting them know you’re willing to work on it.
 Practice listening non-defensively, and responding to their requests.
 Let them know you’re willing to do whatever it takes to work through it with them.

-- Use the resources available to you: Sign up to get my free relationship advice freebie (below) and then check back here over the next few weeks for new posts on “How to Get Your Unwilling Partner to Go To Marriage Counseling,” “How to Deal With a Partner Who Shuts Down,” and “How to Deal With a Partner Who is Always Angry.”
-(Don’t miss these posts: Sign up for our monthly round up at the top right of this page and I’ll send them to you next month).
+- Use the resources available to you: Sign up to get my free relationship advice freebie (below) and then check out our posts on “What to Do When Your Partner Refuses Marriage Counseling,” “How to Deal With a Partner Who Shuts Down,” and “How to Deal With a Partner Who is Always Angry.”

 Music Credits: Ty Segall, “So Alone”